-Atmospheric neutrinos are produced by the decay of π and K mesons produced in the nuclear interactions of the primary component of cosmic rays in the atmosphere ((A) in Table 14.3).
-The primary cosmic ray components above 2 GeV/nucleon are protons (~95%), helium nuclei (~4.5%), and heavier nuclei.
-For neutrino producing hadronic interactions, a nucleus can be simply regarded as a sum of individual nucleons at high energies.
+Atmospheric neutrinos are produced by the decays of $\pi$ and K mesons produced in the nuclear interactions of the primary component of cosmic rays in the atmosphere ((A) in Table 14.3).
+The primary cosmic ray components above 2 GeV/nucleon are protons (~ 95%), helium nuclei (~ 4.5%), and heavier nuclei.
+For neutrino producing hadronic interactions at high energies, a nucleus can be simply regarded as a sum of individual nucleons.
 Pions are dominantly produced in these interactions, and they predominantly decay according to (B1) in Table 14.3, followed by muon decay (E) in Table 14.3.
-The interactions in massive underground detectors of atmospheric neutrinos provide a means of studying neutrino oscillations because of the large range of distances traveled by these neutrinos (~10 to 1.27×10^4 km) to reach a detector on Earth and relatively well-understood atmospheric neutrino fluxes.
+The interactions in massive underground detectors of atmospheric neutrinos provide a means of studying neutrino oscillations because of the large range of distances traveled by these neutrinos ( $\sim 10$ to $1.27 \times 10^4$ km) to reach a detector on Earth and relatively well-understood atmospheric neutrino fluxes.